mlcheng/js-binding/README.md

 And bind that instead.

 Additionally, it is highly recommended to bind all data using one call to `iqwerty.binding.Model()`.
-It is not *necessary*, but if you encounter problems, try this first.
+It is not *necessary*, but if you encounter problems, try binding relevant data with one call.

 ## Advanced usage
 There are a few more ways you can bind data using the iQwerty data binding library.
 Keeping the `person` object as an example